 Additional Info:

 "Don't grieve.
-Anything you lose comes round in another form." - Rumi.
+Anything you lose comes round in another form." - Rumi."My sun sets to rise again." - Robert Browning

 "We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty." - Maya Angelou